 - Kill and prevent the eggs and larvae

-- We recommend using Bravecto which is a chew (3 months protection) or spot on (6 months protection for dogs, 3 months for cats).
+- We recommend using a product which offers a chew (3 months protection) or spot on (6 months protection for dogs, 3 months for cats).
+Please ask us for a recommendation of product brand.

 - Kill the adult fleas